The Bankrate promise

 If you’ve been turned down for a second-chance car loan or can’t qualify for a decent rate, consider other options.

 - Check your local credit union.
 Many credit unions offer car loans to those with low credit scores.
-If you’re already a member of a credit union, make an appointment to talk with a loan officer.
-You may be able to get a fair rate on a decent amount.
+If you’re already a credit union member, make an appointment to speak with a loan officer.
+You may be eligible for financing based on your existing relationship with the credit union.

 - Improve your credit.
-If you have time to wait, improving your credit may help you find a fair loan.
-Removing negative items from your credit report can help improve your credit score but can take up to 30 days.
+If you have time to wait, improving your credit may help you qualify for a loan with more favorable terms.

 The bottom line